 DSD Hydraulic Handbrake

-It’s built from high-end aluminium and has a much more adjustable hydraulic kit, meaning it provides more precision than the DSD Type 2.
-Both are delivered with a USB cable, and work directly, plug and play.
-The DSD Hydraulic Handbrake Type 3 is $430, though.
-The price is high, but the quality is very high, and it looks very impressive.
+It’s built from high-end aluminium and has a further adjustable hydraulic kit, meaning it provides more precision than the DSD Type 2.
+Both are delivered with a USB cable and work directly plug and play.
+The DSD Hydraulic Handbrake Type 3 will be stretching your budget though.
+The price might be high, but the quality is very high, and it looks extremely impressive.